 Each year on 9/11, people recall the horror of the attacks on the World Trade Center in 2001, but also the heroism of those who tried to help those trapped in the towers.
-One community near Chicago decided to reclaim the day as a day of hope and to honor first responders with an activities fair and opportunities to be in service.
+In this UMTV encore from 2011, one community near Chicago decided to reclaim the day as a day of hope and to honor first responders with an activities fair and opportunities to be in service.
 It also was a chance to rethink church.

 (Locator: Park Ridge, Illinois)

 Al Bartel: "This is Hope Fest 2011 and it's a day to reclaim 9/11 as a day of hope.
 It's also a day to honor our first responders, who stand up and protect us every day."